-For most people, spring in Japan is the most iconic season of the year, but we can say that autumn is even more beautiful as the colors it’s more spectacular for photographers that want to do a Japan Photo Tour.
-But when to see autumn colors in Japan?
+For most people, spring in Japan is the most iconic season of the year, but we can say that see autumn colours in Japan is even more beautiful.
+The colors it’s more spectacular for photographers that want to do a Japan Photo Tour.
+But when do we see autumn colors in Japan?

 Japan has four seasons with big differences, cherry blossoms in Japan, autumn with the fall foliage but also summers are hot and then you can enjoy lavender fields or beautiful landscapes of flowers, and of course, the winters where Japan is one of the snowiest countries in the world and you can enjoy incredible landscapes during this season.

 As temperatures between the seasons, and especially from summer to autumn, have big differences, the colors of the leaves during the fall change into vibrant shades of orange, red, yellow, and brown.
 Making the landscapes perfect spots for photographers or painters.

 When is fall in Japan?
 What is the best time to photograph the fall colors in Japan?
 Which are the best locations?
 This guide is thought to help the photographer to travel to Japan in Autumn.

 What does the name Momiji mean?

 In Japan, the natural phenomenon has a particular name, and it’s called Koyo or Momiji (meaning red leaf).
 In the same way, the red leaf hunting activity gets the name of Momijigari.

 A popular activity in the Japanese culture for centuries, that now tourists and especially photographers continue practicing.

 Maple leaves in Japanese culture

 Before thinking about our photo tour, it’s good to know about the history of Momijigari.
 Popular since the Heian period (794-1195), it has had a profound influence on Japanese culture since the beginning of Japanese history.
 As a spiritual country, influenced by Buddhists, the fall foliage during autumn in Japan reminds us of the ephemeral of our lives, and the moments.